Connect with others who understand.

 Lupus Treatments That Could Cause Bleeding

-If you’re taking immunosuppressive drugs, you may also experience bleeding changes.
-For example, methotrexate (Rheumatrex) can lead to irregular or missed periods, and cyclophosphamide (Cytoxan) can increase the risk of skipped periods or infertility.
-In particular, cyclophosphamide can damage your ovaries and is considered a main risk factor for amenorrhea in people with lupus.
+Immunosuppressive drugs may also cause bleeding changes.
+For example, methotrexate (Rheumatrex) can lead to irregular or missed periods, and cyclophosphamide (Cytoxan) can increase the risk of skipped periods or even infertility.

-“I just started Plaquenil a few weeks ago, and mine has come nine days early — normally, it’s 28 days on the dot,” another member commented.
+Another member said, “I just started Plaquenil a few weeks ago, and mine has come nine days early — normally, it’s 28 days on the dot.”

-If you’re experiencing menstrual irregularities, your lupus may not be the cause.
-After all, as many as 1 out of 3 women worldwide also experience abnormal uterine bleeding, according to a 2022 study in the journal Nature Reviews Endocrinology.
+If you’re spotting between periods or notice any other changes in your bleeding, lupus may not be the cause.
+In fact, as many as 1 in 3 women worldwide experience abnormal uterine bleeding at some point.

-Bleeding issues are particularly common as menopause approaches.
-If you’re in your middle to late 40s, this may be the cause of abnormal bleeding.
+Bleeding issues are especially common as menopause approaches.
+If you’re in your 40s, hormonal shifts may be the cause of abnormal bleeding.
 “My cycle was normal,” one member said.
 “However, since I’ve become premenopausal, it’s wacko.”

-• Uterine fibroids (tumors, which are typically not cancerous)
+• Uterine fibroids (tumors, which are usually not cancerous)

 • Use of hormonal birth control